Health Insurance for International Students in Canada 2025-26

 Apart from province-granted health insurance for international students in Canada, there are various other healthcare options that one can avail of.
 The following components are listed below:

-• Public Universities: Many public colleges and universities in Canada offer various health plans to international students at additional fees which may be added in their tuition on a yearly basis.
+• Public Universities: Many public colleges and universities in Canada offer various health plans to international students at additional fees which may be added to their tuition on a yearly basis.
 This health insurance may cover doctor visits, appointment fees, diagnosis and tests, ambulance, and ER services, etc.

 • Private Health Insurance: One opts for private health insurance in case there is no access to provincial or public insurance policies for the international student.
-In order to avail health insurance for international workers in Canada as well as students they should properly research the insurance provider and compare the costs, coverage, and other facilities.
+In order to avail health insurance for international workers in Canada as well as students, they should properly research the insurance provider and compare the costs, coverage, and other facilities.

 Read more: Study in Canada for Indian Students

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

-1. How much is health insurance for international students in Canada?
+Q: How much is health insurance for international students in Canada?

 Although the health insurance cost for international students in Canada varies depending upon the type of health plan one opts for in the country.
 However, the premium health plan on a provincial basis costs anywhere around CAD 600 to CAD 900 per year.

-2. Can international students get a health card in Canada?
+Q: Can international students get a health card in Canada?

 As per the norms, the majority of health insurance for international students in Canada are province based and covers lot of medical facilities under it.
 Therefore, any international student is eligible for a health card and plan in Canada if they are holders of valid study visas.

-3. Is healthcare free in Canada for Indian students?
+Q: Is healthcare free in Canada for Indian students?

 Canada is known to be the country providing free healthcare plans but the service is only limited to its citizens and permanent residents.
 Therefore, as an international student is becomes essential that you arrange for your health insurance plan from province or private platforms during the course of your education in the country.